 The park estimates that it will take the average hiker about 3-5 hours to complete the entire trail.
 For 2 regular hikers in good shape, with several rest & photography breaks, it took us about 2 hours.
 Plan more or less time depending on your current activity level & overall fitness ability.
-Plan twice as long going up as it took to go down due to steep staircases like the one shown below.
+Plan twice as long going up due to steep staircases like the one shown below.

 The history beyond the Skeleton Point name

 On an interesting side note, Skeleton Point is named as so, not for the high number of human deaths along the trail, but rather for the number of mules that have died.
-One would think there would be at least a few falling casualties due to the steep drops offs, however, no one has fallen off the edge.
+One would think there would be at least a few falling casualties due to the steep drops offs, however, this is not the case.
 Interestingly, most deaths and injuries on the Kalibab trail (and elsewhere at the Canyon) result from dehydration, overexertion, mule collisions, and lightning strikes – all things which could be avoided with proper planning & preparation.
-For a really interesting read, pick up a copy of Over the Edge: Death at the Grand Canyon, available in various gift shops or through Amazon.
+For an interesting read, pick up a copy of Over the Edge: Death at the Grand Canyon, available in gift shops or Amazon.

 What to do if you see a mule on the trail

 When you see a mule on the trail (and you will likely see several tour groups as they share the same trail as hikers), be sure to get out of the way in advance by moving as far to the side as possible and staying put until they are out of sight.